Köthe conjecture: Equivalent formulations

+Necessary and sufficient conditions under which the statement 3 given above does not hold have been given recently.

 Related problems

 A conjecture by Amitsur read: "If J is a nil ideal in R, then J[x] is a nil ideal of the polynomial ring R[x]."
 This conjecture, if true, would have proven the Köthe conjecture through the equivalent statements above, however a counterexample was produced by Agata Smoktunowicz.
 While not a disproof of the Köthe conjecture, this fueled suspicions that the Köthe conjecture may be false.